hostilefork/draem/README.md

     [taco-bell-dog: {Yo quiero taco bell.}]

-It's possible to add an action to a line of dialogue by enclosing it in parentheses as the second item in a dialogue block:
+It's possible to add an action to a line of dialogue by enclosing it in angle brackets as the second item in a dialogue block:

-    [purple-cheetah: ("growling fiercely") {Give me back that shoe pie!}]
+    [purple-cheetah: <growling fiercely> {Give me back that shoe pie!}]

-The contents of the parentheses must be a string enclosed in quotes.
+The contents of the action must be a valid Rebol TAG!, which is a subclass of string that permits most characters.

-### Sidenotes
+### Notes

 Sidenotes are indicated with a block beginning with the word!
 NOTE:

     [note {I told the dream alien it was the year 2000, but it's actually 2013 at the time of this writing.}]

-Multi-line notes are achieved by instead of having a string as the second argument, putting a block there instead.
+Multi-line notes are also possible, just put the items in a sequence.
+They will be considered to be different achieved by instead of having a string as the second argument, putting a block there instead.
 In that block, all line formats are legal.
 The template generator will wrap that up in a blockquote.

-    [note [
+    [note
         {One}
-        [two: {Message}]
-        [{Three} {Four}]
-    ]]
+        [person-two: <surprised> {I can put dialogue in notes?}] [
+            {^-- Pointless grouping block in this case.}
+            {but it's legal...}
+        ]
+    ]

+### Updates

+An update notice is very much like a note, only it has an optional date as the first item.
+It would typically be rendered more strongly.

+    [update 12-Dec-2012 {Rebol is now open source!}]

+Whether a sidenote should also allow dates is up in the air.
+It's possible.
+The other question, as Draem's standards for optional dialect parameters evolve, is whether the dialect format should be this freeform.

 ### Headings